gstamatelat/stats/README.md

-# Measures
+# Stats

-A collection of various distance/similarity, set theoretic and statistical measures in Java 8.
+A collection of statistical measures and utilities in Java 8.

 Set theoretic measures: